 We are committed to a practice that us to work collaboratively with our clients, consultants, and the users to create memorable places.
 Maintaining partner-level involvement throughout each project is fundamental to the success of CaVA and its clients.
 The long list of repeat clients is evidence of the dedicated and personal level of service provided.
 We place the highest value on design, construction, and management, and also fundamentally understand that buildings are for the people they serve and the activities they house.
 Our practice specializes in updating and re-visioning spaces where people work and interact; making the most of today’s technology and approaches while emphasizing community and comfort with a seamless approach to architecture, systems, and furnishings.
 The best projects reflect the shared values of the clients, the users, and the design team.

 We are LEED Accredited Professionals with experience in helping certify and design more than 20 LEED Certified projects.
 While CaVA is young, the leadership is very experienced and brings enthusiasm and gravitas to the table.
-CaVA is a certified Women-Owned Business Enterprise and a proud member firm of the American Institute of Architects.
+CaVA is a certified Women-Owned Business Enterprise, a Small Business with Pennsylvania’s DGS.
+We are a proud and active member firm of the American Institute of Architects.

 Charles Capaldi brings diverse skills and perspectives to clients with over thirty-five years of experience in design, project management and construction.
 His proficiency in practice and management is shown in the classes he teaches as adjunct faculty at the University of Pennsylvania and Drexel University.
 Charles has a deep belief in the continuity of practice; from client dialogue and exploration, continuing through the integration of design, thoughtful construction and execution.
 From his days as Director of Design at GBQC, he has always had a strong interest in construction, technical development and respect for craft of in collaboration with good design.